TechxArtisanStudio/Openterface/docs/product/minikvm/faq.md

 ## Control

+**:material-chat-question:{ .faq } Keyboard and mouse cannot control the target computer

+If you can see the target desktop but keyboard and mouse inputs are unresponsive, check cables/hubs, try the HID reset or another USB port/reboot — see `support/keyboard-mouse-control.md` for details.

 **:material-chat-question:{ .faq } Wireless or Ethernet version?**

 Not built-in.
 Use a headless computer (e.g., Raspberry Pi) + remote desktop for remote control.